itaysabato/voting-games-analyzer/README.md

 }
 ```

-After compiling, move the file `PluralityVotingRule.class` to the `lib` folder along with any required dependencies and
+In order to use it as a custom voting rule, after compiling, move the file `PluralityVotingRule.class` to the `lib` folder along with any required dependencies and
 run `vga -r -vr PluralityVotingRule`

-The output may looks something like this:
+The output may look something like this:
 ```
 ************************************************************************************************
 Analyzing Plurality Voting Game 1